MBSI-Inc/BCI-P300-speller/README.md

 If you have problem with **explorepy** and just want to change the pygame code part, replace `environment.yml` with `environment_pygame.yml`

+Change the constant in `config.py` to change the global constant.

 ### Scripts

 List all available environments